I get commissions for purchases made through links in this post. As an Amazon Associate I earn from qualifying purchases.

 It is a very hardy plant and can tolerate a wide range of water parameters.

-It can tolerate temperature as low as 68-degree Fahrenheit so you can use it in a cold water aquarium.
+It can tolerate temperatures as low as 68 degrees Fahrenheit so you can use it in a cold water aquarium.

 This plant is very easy to care for which makes it ideal for beginners.